 How Much Does Business Insurance Cost?

-Please note that these are just estimated costs—the final rate for your small business insurance is ALWAYS determined by the details of your business.
-A business with hundreds of employees will have a more costly workers’ compensation premium than a small business with a handful of employees.
-So what are the factors that impact your business insurance cost?
+Median liability insurance costs are used versus average costs.
+Why?
+Because averages take into account outliers that may be far more expensive or incredibly cheap.
+The median cost gives you a more accurate picture of what the cost of a liability policy may be.
+Please note that these are just estimated costs—the final liability insurance costs for your small business insurance is always determined by the details of your business.
+For example, a business with hundreds of employees will pay more for a workers’ compensation premium than a small business with a handful of employees.

 Factors that Impact Business Insurance Costs

-The more risk your profession entails, the higher costs you’ll pay.
+The more risk your profession entails, the higher insurance costs you’ll pay.
 For example, the owner of an auto garage has a far higher risk of third party or employee injury than the owner of a grocery store.
+So the average cost of their general liability policy will be higher.

 Number of Employees

-As mentioned earlier, the number of employees on your payroll impacts the overall cost to small businesses.
-The more you have, the more expensive it may be, and vice versa.
-Did you know there’s a way to calculate a projected workers’ compensation rate? tHe calculation looks like this:
+As mentioned earlier, the number of employees on your payroll impacts the small business insurance cost.
+You can expect to pay more per year the more employees you hire.
+Did you know there’s a way to calculate a projected workers’ comp rate?
+The calculation looks like this:

 Workers’ Classification Code Rate x Experience Modification Number x (Payroll/$100) = Insurance Premium

-The coverage limits and deductibles you choose for your insurance policy will impact the overall cost.
+The coverage limits and deductibles you choose for your insurance policy will impact the overall premium of your business insurance policy.
 An aggregate limit of $2 million will cost more than a limit of $1 million.
-Likewise, choosing a lower deductible of $500 will cost more than choosing a policy with a $1,000 deductible.
+Likewise, choosing a lower deductible of $500 will come with a higher premium and you will pay less for a $1,000 deductible.

-- Your property and its age: Older properties are at higher risk of damage and will likely cost more to insure.
+- Your property and its age: An older property is at an increased risk of property damage and will likely cost more to insure.

 - The equipment you use: Does your business use heavy machinery?
 What about expensive equipment?
-This will impact your insurance cost.
+This will impact your general liability insurance cost as well as the premiums for workers' compensation insurance.

-- The location of your business: If your business is in a high-crime area or perhaps in a wildfire zone, you're at increased risk and will likely pay higher premiums.
+- The location of your business: If your business is in a high-crime area or perhaps in a wildfire zone, you're at increased risk and will likely pay a higher premium for commercial property coverage.

 - The classification of your business (LLC, Corporation, etc.): A sole-proprietor may be at higher risk for bankruptcy than a partnership.

-- Your previous claims history: If your small business has an extensive claims history, this will increase the cost of your businesses insurance.
+- Your previous claims history: If your small business has an extensive claims history, this will increase the cost of your business liability insurance.

 How to Reduce Your Small Business Insurance Costs

 Insurance for a business doesn't have to break the bank.
-But small businesses often find themselves overpaying for general liability, commercial auto, and other policies.
-What are some ways small business owners can save money on insurance?
+But small businesses often find themselves overpaying for general liability insurance, commercial auto insurance, and other policies.
+What are some ways small business owners can save money and pay less for commercial insurance?
+How do you get low-cost insurance?
+Here are a few ideas:

-- Take a deep look at your insurance policy(s) with an agent to determine if you’ve got the proper coverage.
-If you’re paying for a policy with higher aggregate limits than necessary, it can inflate your costs.
+- Take a deep look at your insurance policy(s) with an agent to determine if you’ve got the proper policy limits.
+If you’re paying for a policy with higher aggregate limits than necessary, it can inflate how much you're paying.

 - Your agent can also help you determine if there is an overlap in coverage between policies or if you’re paying for an insurance that isn’t necessary for your small business.